Seal of West Virginia

-The Great Seal of the State of West Virginia was adopted in September 1863.
+The Great Seal of the State of West Virginia, designed by Joseph H. Diss Debar, was adopted in September 1863.
 The obverse center of the seal contains a boulder that has been inscribed June 20, 1863, the date West Virginia became a state.
 In front of the boulder lie two crossed rifles and a liberty cap as a symbol of the state's fight for liberty.
 The two men on either side of the boulder represent agriculture and industry.
 On the left stands a farmer with an ax and plow before a cornstalk.
-On the other side stands a miner with a pickax, and behind him an anvil and sledge hammer.
+On the other side stands a miner with a pickaxe, and behind him an anvil and sledge hammer.
 The outer ring contains the text "State of West Virginia" and the state's motto "Montani Semper Liberi", ("Mountaineers are Always Free"; the state nickname is "the Mountain State").
-The reverse of the seal, also called the lesser seal, is the official seal of the Governor.
+The reverse of the seal, also called the lesser seal, is the official seal of the governor.
 Its motto reads "Libertas E Fidelitate" ("Liberty out of Fidelity").